Lacock Abbey: History

-Lacock Abbey, dedicated to St Mary and St Bernard, was founded in 1229 by Ela, Countess of Salisbury, widow of William Longespee, an illegitimate son of King Henry II.
+Lacock Abbey, dedicated to St Mary and St Bernard, was founded in 1232 by Ela, Countess of Salisbury, widow of William Longespee, an illegitimate son of Henry II.
 Ela laid the abbey's first stone in Snail's Meadow, near the village of Lacock on 16 April 1232.
-The first of the Augustinian nuns were veiled in 1232, and Ela joined the community in 1228.
+The first of the Augustinian nuns were veiled in 1232, and Ela joined the community in 1238.

 Lacock Abbey prospered throughout the Middle Ages.
 The rich farmlands which it had received from Ela ensured it a sizeable income from wool.

 Following the dissolution of the monasteries in the mid-16th century, Henry VIII sold the abbey to Sir William Sharington for £783.
 He demolished the abbey church, using the stone to extend the building, and converted the abbey into a house, starting work in about 1539.
-So as not to be incommoded by villagers passing close to his residence, he is said to have sold the church bells and used the proceeds to erect a bridge over the River Ray for their convenience.
+So as not to be disturbed by villagers passing close to his residence, he is said to have sold the church bells and used the proceeds to erect a bridge over the River Ray for their convenience.
 Few other alterations were made to the monastic buildings themselves: the cloisters, for example, still stand below the living accommodation.
 About 1550, Sir William added an octagonal tower containing two small chambers, one above the other; the lower one was reached through the main rooms, and was for storing and viewing his treasures; the upper one, for banqueting, was only accessible by walking across the leads of the roof.
 In each chamber is a central octagonal stone table, carved with up-to-date Renaissance ornament.
 A mid-16th century stone conduit house stands over the spring from which water was conducted to the house.
 Further additions were made over the centuries, and the house now has various grand reception rooms.